 MyFreeTaxes is a free and easy to use tool to help file your taxes online.
-Sponsored by the United Way and H&R Block, MyFreeTaxes offers step-by-step tax filing guidance to those who earned less than $66,000 in 2017.
+Sponsored by the United Way, MyFreeTaxes offers step-by-step tax filing guidance.
+This year, MyFreeTaxes doesn’t have have an income limit.
 MyFreeTaxes covers a broader range of tax forms than most VITA sites, while still providing high-quality service.
-If you don’t feel comfortable using MyFreeTaxes on your own, many free tax preparation sites offer guided assistance with the platform.
+If you don’t feel comfortable using MyFreeTaxes on your own, some free tax preparation sites offer guided assistance with the platform.

-If you (and your spouse if filing jointly) earned less than $66,000 and feel comfortable with taxes and basic computer software, then MyFreeTaxes is for you!
-Because MyFreeTaxes has a higher income cap than free tax preparation sites, it’s a great option for people who earn more than $54,000, but still want to file their taxes for free.
-The program is simple to use and they provide a 24/7 hotline in case you need assistance.
+If you (and your spouse if filing jointly) feel comfortable with taxes and basic computer software, then MyFreeTaxes is for you!
+Because MyFreeTaxes has a higher income cap than free tax preparation sites, it’s a great option for people who earn more than $60,000, but still want to file their taxes for free.
+The program is simple to use.

 3. Paid tax software

 If MyFreeTaxes doesn’t offer the tax forms you need to file, or if you have specific tax filing needs, you may want to pay for tax filing software.
 Paid tax software usually costs less than going to an in-person tax preparer, and provides guided instructions to assist in the process.

 For taxpayers who are confident in preparing their own returns, paid tax software is a great option.
 Before you choose your software, gather your tax documents and set a budget for yourself.
 You can use NerdWallet’s best tax software chart to compare options and find the best choice for your specific tax situation.